kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## The Goal Is Not to Know Everything—It Is to Be Able to Reconstruct Anything Important
+## The Goal Is Not to Know Everything—It Is to Be Able to Reconstruct Anything Important { #goal-is-not-to }

 This may be the best description of expertise in the AI era.